jason-kerney/blog/_posts/2021/2021-11-19-agile-product-owner.md

 ## TL;DR

 This is a guest blog written by [Nancy Van Schooenderwoert](#about-nancy-van-schooenderwoert).
 It examines the history of the product owner as well as things that commonly go wrong.
-It ties it all together by discussing how to compensate for the things that cause it to go wrong.
+By talking about how the product owner and scrum master came from different aspects of the Chief Engineer you can better understand the inspiration for the role.

 ---